Living with HIV: Keeping your heart healthy

 Living with HIV can increase your risk of heart disease, but there are things you can do to prevent this from happening.
 One of our world-leading cardiologists provides advice on how to best keep your heart healthy.

 Higher risk of heart problems with HIV

-The availability of highly effective treatments has dramatically increased the life expectancy in people living with HIV – an estimated 34.2 million people worldwide and over 100,000 people in the UK.
+The availability of highly effective treatments has dramatically increased the life expectancy in people living with HIV – an estimated 34.2 million people worldwide and over 100,000 people in the UK are living with HIV.
 With successful care, all those living with HIV can now expect to achieve a near-normal lifespan.

 Despite reports that some HIV medications are associated with metabolic abnormalities (such as increased cholesterol), it is important that you keep taking your medications regularly.
 Poorly controlled virus in your blood stream is likely to interact with your immune system in a way that accelerates a general inflammatory response and increases your risk of cardiovascular disease further.

 How can I reduce my risk of heart disease?

 Current traditional risk assessment scores are not able to assess your cardiovascular risk accurately.
 Therefore, the link between HIV and heart disease is an active area of research and studies are ongoing to determine how to best lower your risk.

 One of the studies (the REPRIEVE trial) is assessing the effect of a cholesterol lowering drug called Pitavastatin in preventing heart attacks, strokes and claudication (pain caused by too little blood flowing to your arms and legs) due to narrowed blood vessels in around 8,000 people with HIV.

 Those enrolled in the study have a low-to-moderate risk of cardiovascular disease by conventional measures, as people with HIV can experience cardiovascular disease even at these lower levels of risk.
 This study will provide doctors with handy tools for the treatment and prevention of heart disease specifically for people with HIV.